 The guitar features an insane 25.5-35 inch scale length with a partially fretted maple and rosewood fingerboard.

-Jared and Steve actually put together a music video features the two guitars.
+Jared and Steve actually put together the music video above that features the two guitars.
 Which one would you pick?

 3. ZZ Zulu Warlord